Bachelor of International Studies Internships

 You must also detail the tasks that you will be engaging in on your internship.
 Examples of suitable tasks include (but are not limited to) report writing, conference preparation and attendance, research projects, translation, fieldwork, research and teaching.

 - What do you hope to learn and what skills do you hope to gain from your internship?

 In this section, you need to explain how this placement will build on and develop the skills and competencies that you have learned in your Bachelor of International studies course.
 This must be clearly articulated.

 What if my placement is assessed as not suitable for AIS330/331?

 If you have sourced a pre-arranged or self-arranged placement and it is assessed by the Unit Chair as not suitable for the Bachelor of International Studies Internship units, AIS330/331, there may be alternative internship units available.

 These units include APE201 Individual Professional Project and APE301 Professional Practice Internship.
 In most cases credit towards your international experience requirement will be available.
 The Work Integrated Learning team are available to assist you with unit options.

 Yes.
 You can find information about funding your WIL experience at the following link:

 Enquiries regarding your internship placement options, approval, academic supervisor while on placement, please contact:

-Enquiries regarding enrolment in the internship unit, travel arrangements and insurance once your placement has been approved, please contact the Arts and Education Work Integrated Learning Office:
+Enquiries regarding course advice, enrolment, travel registration and insurance please contact the Arts and Education Work Integrated Learning Office: